Yom Kippur In Uganda: An Easier Fast This Year

 At the end of the fast, after sunset on Wednesday, like Jews around the world, the Ugandan community he leads will listen to the sound of the shofar, or ram's horn, and sit down to break the fast.
 They will eat porridge and bananas and again give thanks for their new oxen and plows — and for the ample rainfall.

-And even though he looks forward to the meal after the fast, Shadrach looks forward to fasting as well.
+And even though he looks forward to the meal after the fast, Levi looks forward to fasting as well.
 "Fasting gives me an opportunity for empathy," he told NPR last year.
 "And when I think of others and their problems, I really want to help."

 Sara Toth Stub is a Jerusalem-based journalist.
 You can follow her work on Twitter: @saratothstub